jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   Each Wraith Construct has the WRAITH CONSTRUCT keyword and the following special rules:
   - **Fearless**
-  - **Wraithsight:** While a Wraith Construct unit is not within 6" of a friendly PSYKER model (except those that are In Disarray or Panicking), its Melee Skill (MS) and Ballistic Skill (BS) characteristics are reduced by 1.
+  - **Wraithsight:** While a Wraith Construct unit is not within 6" of a friendly PSYKER model (except those that are In Disarray), its Melee Skill (MS) and Ballistic Skill (BS) characteristics are reduced by 1.
-  - **Spirit Guide:** If a Wraith Construct unit is within 3" of a SPIRITSEER model (except those that are In Disarray or Panicking), they can be affected by friendly Psychic powers from the Runes of Battle discipline as if they had the CORE keyword.
+  - **Spirit Guide:** If a Wraith Construct unit is within 3" of a SPIRITSEER model (except those that are In Disarray), they can be affected by friendly Psychic powers from the Runes of Battle discipline as if they had the CORE keyword.

   ### Clairvoyance Dice:
   Certain rules in the codex will allow units to gain Clairvoyance dice.
 When a unit gains a Clairvoyance die, roll a D6 and place